applicaster/AppleApplicasterFrameworks/README.md

 ## :eyeglasses: Overview

-This respository is a main container for general frameworks and plugins for [ZappApple](https://github.com/applicaster/AppleApplicasterFrameworks) project.
-Each frameworks defined here support `cocoapods` as dependency manager.
+This respository is the main container for general frameworks and plugins for [ZappApple](https://github.com/applicaster/AppleApplicasterFrameworks) project.
+Each frameworks defined here support `cocoapods` as a dependency manager.

 ## :pencil2: Usage